 - Civil Rights and Freedom Riders (Washington DC, 2017)

 - Sustainable Food Systems (Asheville & Boone, 2019)

 - The Housing Crisis in America (Denver, 2021)

 Ready to W’Engage?

-Students can register via WinLink during regular course registration days by searching for WENGAGE.
+- Students can register via WinLink during regular course registration days by searching for WENGAGE.
 Upon registering for a seminar, you'll be automatically added to the "waitlist".
-You'll receive an email from the Director of Community Engagement requesting a short statement of interest.
+You'll receive an email from Lund (dir. of under. research) requesting a short statement of interest.
 Based on responses, GPA and class year, 15 participants will be selected.

 - Seminars have limited availability, and the cost is $250.